ibm-mas/gitops-demo/README.md

 The process boils down to the following steps:
   - Provision a ROSA cluster
-  - Configure AWS Secrets Manager
+  - Configure a secrets backend (AWS Secrets Manager or Kubernetes Secrets — see below)
   - Create a Git repository to hold your configuration files
   - Install and configure ArgoCD
   - Create the  **Account Root Application**
   - Provision DocumentDB
-  - Create secrets in Secrets Manager and push config files to your Config Git repository
+  - Create secrets in the secrets backend and push config files to your Config Git repository

 The final step is achieved here using various `gitops` functions provided by the MAS CLI.
 These have been structured primarily to suit IBM Internal processes.
 We would like to provide a more streamlined and generic CLI/utility to achieve this in future iterations.